About Olivia Albiero

 Since 2016, I have been an Assistant Professor of Italian and German at San Francisco State University, where I teach a wide range of language, literature, and culture courses in the Department of Modern Languages and Literatures.
 I am also the Program Coordinator and Undergraduate Advisor of the Italian Program.
 I strongly believe in the value of the humanities and the possibilities that foreign languages and cultures offer in leading to creative and critical encounters among individuals and groups.
 I am convinced that anyone can learn a foreign language if driven by motivation and provided with the adequate tools and support.
 I am excited to guide students in their exploration of Italian and German and I look forward to welcoming new students in my courses.

 My primary research focuses on storytelling in contemporary German-language literature, which I explore through the lens of narratology.
 I am particularly interested in the narrative representation of “moments of rupture,” which often ensue from crucial experiences of physical and metaphorical mobility or lack thereof.
 I also research the way comics and graphic novels portray individual and collective stories, in particular related to issues of mobility, migration and the (re)definition of identity.
 I also enjoy exploring how contemporary German literature and culture expand to encompass multimodal projects and what writing in the digital age means.
-My work has been published or is forthcoming in Colloquia Germanica, Journal of Graphic Novels and Comics, DIEGESIS, and Pacific Coast Philology.
+My work has been published in Colloquia Germanica, Journal of Graphic Novels and Comics, DIEGESIS, and Pacific Coast Philology.

 I grew up in Italy, where I received a Laurea Triennale (B.A.) in Modern Languages, Literatures and Cultures (German, English, and Spanish) and a Laurea Specialistica (M.A.) in Modern Euro-American Languages, Literatures and Cultures (German and English).
 In 2009 I moved to Seattle, where I completed an M.A. and a Ph.D. in Germanics at the University of Washington.
 I also spent time at the Universität Wien (Vienna) and the Humboldt Universität Berlin, and I taught Italian in two Austrian high-schools.
 In my free time, I enjoy baking, running and hiking.